marwa-mohamed1/dart/README.md

     return totalRooms;
   }
 }
+Represents a room in the hotel

-Encapsulation: Manages room properties like number, price, and isAvailable.
+Tracks number, price, and availability

-Static Members:

-totalRooms: Tracks how many rooms have been created.

-getTotalRooms(): Returns the total count.

-Methods:

-bookRoom(): Books the room if available.

-freeRoom(): Marks the room as available again.
+Uses static variable to count total rooms

+Includes bookRoom() and freeRoom() methods

 🚀 Main Function
 dart